Through The Fibro Fog

 Hasselback butternut squash with brown butter and sage

-stone fruit caprese salad
+stone fruit caprese salad on a light cream plate.

 Baked stone fruit caprese salad